 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

-Structural movement nt
+Structural movement

 Repair category 1

-Notes The building may have suffered previous settlement noted by uneven building lines in places.
-There was no evidence of recent or continuing movement.
+Notes Slight structural movement was noted in places by uneven building lines and plaster cracks.
+There was no evidence of recent or continuing movement and this would appear to be due to longstanding settlement.